Size2-4 inches (5-10 cm)

 - Enlarged pectoral fins that extend outward.
 Ventral fins are thread-like and project down below the body while the caudal and anal fins are large and broad.

 - Coloration consists of brown, gray or olive, all with a silver sheen.

-- Often have a dark marking on its fins and underside.
+- Often have dark markings on their fins and underside.

 The African butterflyfish is a powerful jumper and is known to jump out of the water to catch insects or to escape predators.

 - Insectivore; diet consists of on terrestrial insects, aquatic larvae, nymphs of insects, crustaceans and fish.

 - Known to eat terrestrial insects that fall to the surface of the water or are situated on low branches or leaves.